Christmas card from Christabel Pankhurst to Jessie Kenney, 1954

 The front depicts a cathedral with the subtitle “Christmas Blessings” and a star with the subtitle “I am the light of the world.”
 John 8:12.
 The inside of the card reads: “On the birthday of Our Lord, May you know the joy and comfort of those who dwell safely within His abiding love.”

 Christabel writes that the cathedral on the card reminds her of Notre Dame and their time in Paris during the final phase of the campaign for the vote.
 Christabel spent the last two years of the suffragette struggle exiled in Paris in order to evade the British authorities.
-During this time Annie and Grace Roe were left in change of operations in London and Jessie worked as Christabel's secretary in Paris.
+During this time Annie and Grace Roe were left in charge of operations in London and Jessie worked as Christabel's secretary in Paris.
 Her thoughts go to Annie, who had passed away the previous year, and her son, Warwick, and husband, James.
 “The fine record she made as she passed through the world we can all be highly proud of.
 She fought a good fight and finished her course triumphantly.”

 Text Item Type Metadata